rancher/docs/content/rancher/v2.6/en/monitoring-alerting/rbac/_index.md

 ### Assigning Roles and ClusterRoles with kubectl

-An alternative method to using Rancher to attach a Role or ClusterRole to a user or group is by defining bindings in YAML files that you create.
-You must first configure the `RoleBinding` or `ClusterRoleBinding` with the YAML file that defines the User and Role.
-Then to apply the changes, you must run the `kubectl apply` command.
+An alternative method to using Rancher to attach a `Role` or `ClusterRole` to a user or group is by defining bindings in YAML files that you create.
+You must first configure the `RoleBinding` with the YAML file, then you apply the config changes by running the `kubectl apply` command.

-* **Roles**: Below is an example of a YAML file to help you configure `RoleBindings` in Kubernetes to attach to a user.
+* **Roles**: Below is an example of a YAML file to help you configure `RoleBindings` in Kubernetes.
 You will need to fill in the name below, and name is case-sensitive.

 ```
 # monitoring-config-view-role-binding.yaml